mmikowski/mmikowski.github.io/_posts/2015-12-29-ksysguard-config.md

 ![label](/images/2015-12-29/m02.jpg)

-But but we want a new tab that shows temperature information.
-Luckily, we can add one by selecting `File -> New Tab...`:
+If we want a new tab that shows temperature information, we can add one by selecting `File -> New Tab...`:

 ![label](/images/2015-12-29/m03.jpg)